dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/features.md

 ### Nullable reference types

-When this new feature is enabled in your code, EF Core can reason about the nullability of properties of refrence types (either of primitive types like string or navigation properties) to decide the nullability of columns and relationships in the database.
+When this new feature is enabled in your code, EF Core can reason about the nullability of properties of reference types (either of primitive types like string or navigation properties) to decide the nullability of columns and relationships in the database.

 ## Interception